-- Grounding kit shall be installed as per Manufacturer's specifications. - Grounding kit shall be sealed or install a weatherproofing to keeps connector interfaces tight and adds an additional layer of protection against the environment. - Grounding kit shall be attached to an effectively grounded vertical member of the tower using approved methods of connection and typically a mechanical Clamp or as per tower manufacturer specification. - Grounding kit grounding conductors shall be installed without drip loops, parallel to the transmission line, and pointed down towards the ground to provide a direct discharge path for lightning. - d) The coaxial cable should be protected by a lightning surge arrester and be bonded to the external or internal grounding bus bar with the proper size grounding conductor per manufacturer specification.
+- c) Coaxial cable shall be bonded to the tower using an approved grounding kit and must comply with the grounding kits installation requirements: - Grounding kits shall be installed near the top of the main feeder cable, at the bottom of the main feeder prior to the horizontal run, and just prior to the cable entering the building. - Grounding kit shall be installed as per Manufacturer's specifications. - Grounding kit shall be sealed or install a weatherproofing to keeps connector interfaces tight and adds an additional layer of protection against the environment. - Grounding kit shall be attached to an effectively grounded vertical member of the tower using approved methods of connection and typically a mechanical Clamp or as per tower manufacturer specification. - Grounding kit grounding conductors shall be installed without drip loops, parallel to the transmission line, and pointed down towards the ground to provide a direct discharge path for lightning. - d) The coaxial cable should be protected by a lightning surge arrester and be bonded to the external or internal grounding bus bar with the proper size grounding conductor per manufacturer specification.

-Commentary Notes:

-Refer to Figure 8, Typical Tower Ground Bus Bars.
+Notes: Refer to Figure 8, Typical Tower Ground Bus Bars.